-If you are concerned about symptoms you’re experiencing or contact with a possible COVID-19 case, you can call the Department of Health’s national 24/7 hotline on 1800 020 080.
+If you need information about COVID-19 or COVID-19 vaccines, you can call the federal Department of Health’s national hotline on 1800 020 080.
 For language translations: 131 450.

 If you want to talk to someone about your mental health, you can call:

 - Beyond Blue for 24/7 phone counselling.
-They also have an online chat open 3pm to 12am.
+It also has an online chat open 3pm to midnight.
+1300 22 4636

 - Lifeline Australia or the Suicide Call Back Service, if you or someone you know is feeling suicidal (open 24/7).
+13 11 14

 - Mensline, a telephone and online counselling service for men with family and relationship concerns (open 24/7).
+1300 78 99 78

 Domestic and family violence can get worse in stressful situations like this.
 1800 RESPECT, the national sexual assault, domestic and family violence counselling service, is open 24/7.